alexgtom/template.js/README.md

 Overview
 ========

 Template.js is a app that bring templating to Javascript apps.
-Supposed we have the following snippit in `simple.js`:
+Suppose we have the following snippit in `simple.js`:

     ...
-    str = TEMPLATE("simple.html.te", {a : 1})
+    str = TEMPLATE("simple", {a : 1})
     ...

 and `simple.html.te` has: